deepinv/deepinv/docs/source/contributing.rst

 - Only include technical implementation details that help the user understand how to use the code, put them lower in the docstring.
 Omit details that are not immediately important.

-- Favour concise docs, and prioritise readability over completeness.
+- Write docs extremely concisely, and prioritise readability over completeness.
+State facts once only and don't repeat points.
 Write in concise technical English, not prose.
+Don't break lines unnecessarily.
 For example:

       Acquisition angles in degrees.
 Returns ``None`` for vector-based geometries, for which the acquisition trajectory is fully described by `self.projection_geometry["Vectors"]`.

   can be much more concisely written as:

       Astra projection geometry angles tensor in degrees.
 If Astra vector geom, return None.

+- Only write inline comments where absolutely necessary, where it is non-trivial to understand code behaviour.

 - Properly describe each parameter and return, along with a type annotations for each `:param` field, as shown below: